Popular Search Algorithms in Artificial Intelligence (AI)

 A* Search

-A* Search is an integration of the two most proficient algorithms, Best-First Search and Uniform Cost Search.
-It combines the cost already spent to reach the node g(n) and the estimated cost to the point of interest h(n), merging together path cost with the pursue plan’s efficiency.
+A* Search integrates the two most proficient algorithms, Best-First Search and Uniform Cost Search.
+It combines the cost already spent to reach the node g(n) and the estimated cost to the point of interest h(n), merging path cost with the pursue plan’s efficiency.

-Example: In GPS pathfinding, A* does not only draw the lines connecting two locations but tries to find the distance from the selected routes to the destination and estimate the distance left to cover.
+Example: In GPS pathfinding, A* draws the lines connecting two locations and tries to find the distance from the selected routes to the destination and estimate the distance left to cover.

 Applications: Robotics, logistics, game AI pathfinding.